monome/dust/docs/justmat/foulplay/foulplay.md

-the pattern area is a 5x5 grid of memory cells, allowing for storing/ recalling patterns. to copy a pattern to a new cell hold the copy button and press the cell you wish to copy. the cell will blink. while still holding copy, press the desired destination cell. release copy.
+the pattern area is a 5x5 grid of memory cells, allowing for storing/ recalling patterns. to copy a pattern to a new cell hold the copy button and press the cell you wish to copy. the cell will blink. while still holding copy, press the desired destination cell. release copy to return to normal use.

 ---